Is your drone stuck in a tree?

 Here, we gathered 14 possible ways to get your drone out of a tree.

 Before we introduce ways to get a drone out a free, we want to advice you to do it safely.
 With that being said, if one method isn’t viable or would put you in a dangerous situation, check that off the list and move on to the next method.

 We want you to be able to retrieve your drone, but we also don’t want you to do any activity that’ll put you or anyone else at risk.

 Keep in mind that even if you’re successfully able to get the drone out of a tree, the impact of falling to the ground can damage the device.
 To avoid this, I recommend laying some cushions or soft impact to avoid any further damage to the drone.

 From our experience and that of many others, the most effective way to get your drone out of a tree is to use a fishing line with weight.
-Tie the weight at the end of the rod and get it over the branch that the drone is stuck on.
+You’ll want to tie the weight at the end of the rod and get it over the branch that the drone is stuck on.
 Once you have the line in place, shake the branch enough to make the drone drop.

 2. Activate Turtle Mode

-If the drone stuck on the tree is an FPV quadcopter, it may be able to free itself if you activate turtle mode.
+If the drone stuck up there is an FPV quad, it may be able to free itself with turtle mode.
 Turtle mode, or Flip Over After Crash, is a mechanism that you can set up for FPV quads, that allows it to turn upside down if it lands the wrong way.